The Complete Guide to Schedule C for Freelancers

 Line 8 - Advertising: Google Ads, social media advertising, business cards, website development, and marketing materials.

-Line 10 - Car and truck expenses: Either the standard mileage rate (70 cents per mile for 2026) or actual expenses (gas, insurance, repairs, depreciation).
+Line 10 - Car and truck expenses: Either the standard mileage rate (72.5 cents per mile for 2026) or actual expenses (gas, insurance, repairs, depreciation).
 You choose one method per vehicle and generally must stick with it.
-See Publication 463 for the details.
+See Publication 463 for details.

-Line 11 - Contract labor: Payments to freelancers or subcontractors who helped with your business.
-If you paid anyone $600 or more, you're required to issue them a 1099-NEC.
+Line 11 - Contract labor: Payments to freelancers or subcontractors.
+If you paid anyone $600 or more, you must issue them a 1099-NEC.

-Line 15 - Insurance: Business liability insurance, errors and omissions insurance, and property insurance for your workspace.
+Line 15 - Insurance: Business liability, errors and omissions, and property insurance for your workspace.

-Line 17 - Legal and professional services: Accountant fees, tax preparation costs, attorney fees, and consulting services related to your business.
+Line 17 - Legal and professional services: Accountant fees, tax preparation, attorney fees, and business consulting.

-Line 18 - Office expense: Everyday office supplies - paper, ink, pens, binders, postage.
+Line 18 - Office expense: Everyday supplies: paper, ink, pens, binders, postage.

 Line 22 - Supplies: Materials directly consumed in providing your service (separate from office supplies).

-Line 24b - Deductible meals: 50% of business meals where there was a bona fide business discussion.
-Keep records of who attended, the business purpose, and the amount.
+Line 24b - Deductible meals: 50% of business meals with a bona fide business discussion.
+Record who attended, the business purpose, and the amount.

 Line 25 - Utilities: Phone and internet (business-use percentage only).

 Line 27a - Other expenses: Everything that doesn't fit the specific lines above.
-Common entries include software subscriptions, coworking space, bank fees, professional development, and website hosting.
-Itemize these on Part V (Line 48) of Schedule C.
+Common entries: software subscriptions, coworking space, bank fees, professional development, website hosting.
+Itemize on Part V (Line 48).

-Line 30 - Business use of home: If you use a dedicated space in your home for business, enter the deduction here.
-Calculated using either the simplified method ($5/sq ft, max $1,500) or the regular method via Form 8829.
+Line 30 - Business use of home: If you use a dedicated space for business, enter the deduction here.
+Use either the simplified method ($5/sq ft, max $1,500) or the regular method via Form 8829.

 Part III: Cost of Goods Sold (Lines 33-42)

 Only relevant if you sell physical inventory.
-Most freelancers and service providers can skip this section entirely.
+Most service providers skip this.

 Part IV: Vehicle Information (Lines 43-47)

-If you claimed vehicle expenses on Line 10, answer these questions about your vehicle usage.
-The IRS wants to know total miles driven, business miles driven, whether you have written evidence, and whether the vehicle was available for personal use.
+If you claimed vehicle expenses on Line 10, answer these questions about usage.
+The IRS wants to know total miles, business miles, whether you have written evidence, and whether the vehicle was available for personal use.

 Part V: Other Expenses (Line 48)

-This is where you itemize the expenses from Line 27a.
-List each category and amount separately.
-Common entries:
+Itemize the expenses from Line 27a.
+List each category and amount separately:

 - Software/SaaS subscriptions